sudara/melatonin_blur/README.md

 }
 ```

-The `juce::Path` doesn't *have* to be a member variable to take advantage of the shadow caching.
-We pass in the path to be on `render` (instead of on shadow construction) precisely to check for equality on the path before re-rendering the shadow.
-This lets you recalcuate the path in `paint` (for example, when `resized` isn't called), while still retaining the cached shadow (as long as the path data is the same).
+The `juce::Path` itself doesn't *have* to be a member variable to take advantage of the caching.
+The path is passed in on `render` (instead of on construction) which means the path is checked before each render.
+This frees you up to recalcuate the path in `paint` (i.e. there are times when `resized` won't be called, such as when animating), while still retaining the cached shadow (as long as the path data is identical).

 ```cpp
 class MySlider : public juce::Component